EliteMasterEric/EnigmaEngine/README.md

 * NinjaMuffin99 and the developers of Friday Night Funkin', for deciding not to wait for the online instant game ecosystem to resurrect itself.
 * KadeDev and the contributors to Kade Engine, for developing its awesome features and the foundation upon which the skyscraper of Enigma is built.
 * Lars Doucet, the game developer who has sunk loads of time, effort, and love into creating and maintaining [Polymod](https://github.com/larsiusprime/polymod) and other libraries for Haxe and HaxeFlixel, and especially for making the changes to Polymod that allowed this project to exist.
+* @prokube for providing feedback and various bug fixes.